gwendoux/cleanUpFilenameCli/README.md

 - [ ] Add a command line name
 - [ ] Add test
 - [ ] Add new function to normalize filename for the web
+- [ ] Transform in Uppercase characters to decode
+- [ ] Add parameter to get clipboard content and add to after
+- [ ] Improve help command